Chakula na Dawa Usalama - Terrawatu's 20th Anniversary Project - which means 'Food and Medicine/Health Security' in

 In August of 2020, Terrawatu decided to launch a new project to train local community members in permaculture techniques that they can use on their own plots of land to feed themselves and their families.
 Permaculture simulates, or directly utilizes, the patterns and resilient features observed in natural ecosystems.

 Terrawatu decided to focus its efforts in 2021 – our 20th Anniversary Year – on training and guiding local community members in permaculture techniques, moringa and other medicinal plant cultivation and processing, and improving nutrition and cooking practices at our partner orphanages, schools and Mkonoo Women's Network.
 Thanks to many generous donations, the Chakula na Dawa Usalama project is proceeding as planned.

-The Chakula na Dawa Usalama project is Terrawatu's Signature Project.
+The Chakula na Dawa Usalama project is a Terrawatu Signature Project.
 Meaning 'Food & Medicine/Health Security' in Swahili, the project harnesses our long-time experience in tree-planting, moringa and other medicinal plant cultivation, new farming techniques, and health, nutrition and cooking classes.

 We are reaching more than 200 women, 50 orphans, as well as other villagers who want to learn the techniques.
-Participants will gain new knowledge and skills in farming, nutrition, medicinal plants, and sustainable agricultural practices.
-The permaculture demonstration farm is already producing fruits and vegetables and a recipe book is currently under development with our partner Chef Namaste.
+Participants gain new knowledge and skills in farming, nutrition, medicinal plants, and sustainable agricultural practices.
+The permaculture demonstration farm is already producing fruits and vegetables and a recipe book has been produced with our partner Chef Namaste.
 Our expectation in the long term is that community members will be able to sell surplus products for additional income and the Chakula na Dawa Usalama project becomes a model to be replicated in communities throughout the region.

 To support the Chakula na Dawa Usalama project go to our Giving Page.